 Even if an executor dies, their personal liability – passed to their personal representative/s – continues if it can be shown they wasted any property of the estate or converted any part of the estate to their own use.

-There are legal protections for executors in section 44 of the Act where executors begin to distribute the estate, such as for the purpose of maintenance and support of the deceased’s dependent spouse or child.
+There are legal protections for executors in section 44 of the Act where executors begin to distribute the estate, such as for maintenance and support of the deceased’s dependent spouse or child.

 Consult experienced legal professionals

 Big Law helps people clarify the issues around appointing an executor every day.
 Our team has the experience and expertise to guide you through each step of the process to ensure you make an informed choice and avoid the problems that can beset estate administration.
-Contact us by phone (07) 3482 6999 or email email@example.com to schedule an appointment today.
+Contact our Strathpine lawyers by phone (1800 431 592 or email at [email protected] to schedule an appointment today.